IEC interventions are a vital part of any health promotion programme because they help

 - Ensure materials are logical and non-technical.

-- Make sure pictures are as accurate as possible and familiar to audience.
+- Make sure pictures are as accurate as possible and familiar to the audience.

 - Identify local motivating factors for behaviour change and design images based on these factors.